Skip to content

 pass

-If the cache is hit, the API directly returns the result without actually executing the function.
+If the cache is hit, the API will directly return the result without actually executing the function.

-After hitting the cache, the following identifier is added to the returned HTTP request headers:
+When the cache is hit, the following identifier will be added to the returned HTTP request headers:

 Text Only